moomoolive/khateeb_remind/systemDesign/README.md

 * VUE_APP_MAX_NOTIFICATION_LOOP_RUN_COUNT_INDIVIDAUL_JUMMAH <Number> - the maximum amount of times an administrator can run the [notification loop](#the-nefarious-notification-loop) for one particular jummah before disabling it
 * VUE_APP_DEFAULT_IO_LOADING_TIME <Number> - the default time (in milliseconds) the loading overlay screen is visible when page requires AJAX call on creation
 * VUE_APP_DEFAULT_AUTH_IO_LOADING_TIME <Number> - the default time (in milliseconds) the loading icon appears for when authorization key (json web token) change is requested

+ For PWA testing only:
+ * VUE_APP_PWA - a variable to test whether bundle is being build for pwa testing.

 ## Server
 Both development and production: